Twice a year, early May and early November, we conduct auctions over several days, with about 3000 sold items of various kinds.

 Following the auction, we will contact you in order to inform you if your artwork has been sold and at what price.
 You will also receive our results list by email.

 Payment is made within six weeks after the auction, if the acquirer has himself paid the purchase in full.
-We prefer to pay the sum with a bank transfer to a bank account, but, if there is a prior agreement, we can also pay by check or cash.
+We prefer to pay the sum with a bank transfer to a bank account, but, if there is a prior agreement, we can also pay by cash.